 A shark net is an integral part of the design for this location given the proximity of the location to the deep waters of Sydney Harbour.
 The shark net is anchored to the floor of the Cove and fully encloses the swimming area.

 The Cove will be periodically cleaned (scheduled) to minimise the growth of oysters, algae and other marine life.
+Please note the following dates Marrinawi Cove will be closed for cleaning.
+Dates will have a contingency of the day before and the day after in most cases, weather pending.

 Yes, but when walking in Barangaroo, dogs need to be on a leash at all times.